M.J. van der Laan, S. Rose (2018). Targeted Learning in Data Science: Causal Inference for Complex Longitudinal Studies. New York, Springer.

 S. Cokus, S. Rose, D. Haynor, N. Gronbech-Jensen, M. Pellegrini (2006).
 Modeling the network of cell cycle transcription factors in the yeast Saccharomyces cerevisiae.
 BMC Bioinformatics, 7:381.
 [PDF]

 R. Ellis, B. Martins, S. Rose (2017).
-Estimation and implementation of risk adjustment models for health plan payments.
+Risk adjustment for health plan payment.
 In T. McGuire, R. van Kleef, eds.
 Risk Adjustment, Risk Sharing and Premium Regulation in Health Insurance Markets: Theory and Practice.
 Elsevier.
+[Working Paper Version]

 L. Kunz, S. Rose, D. Spiegelman, S.L.
 Normand (2017).
 An overview of approaches for comparative effectiveness research.
 In C. Gatsonis, S. Morton, eds.
 Methods in Comparative Effectiveness Research.
 Boca Raton: Chapman and Hall/CRC.